theforeman/smart_proxy_realm_ad_plugin/README.md

 # Description
-A plugin to foreman smart-proxy that lets you integrate directly with Active Directory to manage hosts during creation, rebuilding and deletion of their computer account and the credentials.
+A realm provider plugin to smart-proxy to directly integrate with Active Directory.

 # Configuration